Malaquías Montoya: Work

+Philosophically, Montoya is an anti-commercial, popular artist: "Malaquias Montoya has chosen not to devote his artistic creations to the commerical gallery world.... he believes that art should be directed to the broadest possible audiences, including those who do not frequent commercial galleries.
+Montoya has elected to make the world his art gallery.
+In so doing, he is following a long tradition of cultural theoreticians who have deconstructed the negative social and cultural dimensions of artistic theories opposed to popular diffusion of the arts."

+Montoya explained the goals of his work in an artist's statement: "I pay homage to the workers and I aggrandize their efforts.
+I celebrate small and large victories of the human spirit.
+I depict people in control of their lives working together to change and transform their reality.
+As Bertolt Brecht said: 'Art should not be a mirror of reality but a hammer with which to shape a new reality.'"

 Montoya gained prominence for his silkscreen printed posters that address social justice issues.
 During the 1960s and 70s, a period when printmaking became a favored medium for activist artists, it facilitated more accessible, affordable, and efficient poster production.
 Thus, he is known for incorporating social justice themes in his work including immigration, the Zapatista movement, and Palestine.
 His art is evidence of social justice themes that expose the realities of marginalized communities that can make people uncomfortable.

+In an offset lithograph from 1972 called Julio 26 - Cuba Vietnam y Nosotros Venceremos, Montoya put Chicano struggle in a global context.
+He "weds imagery of the Cuban Revolution and Vietnam with the Chicano struggle at home by adding the word nosotros, or 'us,' to the text.
+The phrase 'Julio 26' (July 26) references Fidel Castro’s successful guerilla movement that toppled the military dictatorship of Cuban president Fulgencio Batista in 1959."

 In 2006 he completed a series of paintings and screenprints on the death penalty which referenced those killed by the death penalty including Ethel and Julius Rosenberg and Jesus Christ.